RI-SE/smirk/docs/System Requirements Specification.md

 SMIRK comprices the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.

 Sensors:
-- Radar detection and tracking of objects in front of the vehicle.
+- Radar detection and tracking of objects in front of the vehicle (provided by ESI Pro-SiVIC, not elaborated further).
-- A forward-facing mono-camera.
+- A forward-facing mono-camera (provided by ESI Pro-SiVIC, not elaborated further).

 Algorithms:
 - Time-to-collision calculation for objects on collision course.